Relintai/pandemonium_engine_docs/tutorials/3d/portals/first_steps_with_rooms_and_portals.rst

 Because defining the room bound is the most important aspect of the system, there are THREE methods available to define the shape of a room in Godot:

 1. Use the geometry of the objects contained within the room to automatically create an approximate bound.
-2. Manually edit the points that define the convex hull in the room inspector or drag the points around using the editor gizmo (see :ref:`doc_room_point_editing`).
+2. Manually edit the points that define the convex hull in the room inspector or drag the points around using the editor gizmo (see `doc_room_point_editing`).
 3. Provide a manual bound.
 This is a MeshInstance in the room that has geometry in the shape of the desired bound, with a name with the postfix ``-bound``.
-This is something you might choose to do if you create your levels in Blender or similar (see :ref:`doc_rooms_and_portals_blender`).
+This is something you might choose to do if you create your levels in Blender or similar (see `doc_rooms_and_portals_blender`).

 While the first option can be all that is required, particularly with simple rooms or for pre-production, using manual bounds gives you ultimate control at the expense of a small amount of editing.
 You can also combine the two approaches, perhaps using automatic bounds for most rooms but manually editing problem areas.